Tarpon Fishing - Lodges, Destinations & Guided Trips

 Tarpon Fishing Techniques

 • Fly Fishing with Streamers – Cast to cruising fish in clear water.
-Use baitfish patterns like Black Death, Cockroach, or EP Peanut Butter on floating or intermediate lines.
+Use baitfish patterns like the Black Death, Cockroach, or EP Peanut Butter on floating or intermediate lines.
+A strip-set is essential — do not lift the rod on the take.

 • Live Bait or Cut Bait on Spin – Use mullet, sardines, or ladyfish in deeper or stained water.
 Free-line or use a float depending on current and structure.